bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 That's the whole foundation here.
 But that this would be like, in terms of like, where designers could contribute.
 I think this would be a really fascinating thing to just think of all the different ways that this, these, these recovery schemes might work.
-There was an interesting proposal in our Discord today, chat.fedMint.org if you want to go to where the developers are.
+There was an interesting proposal in our Discord today, chat.fedimint.org if you want to go to where the developers are.
-I try to come pop by the Slack, design Slack every once in a while, but I'm just on the Discord a lot more.
+I try to come pop by the design Slack every once in a while, but I'm just on the Discord a lot more.
-Tere was an interesting discussion of using biometrics as a, like have some biometric information, encrypt it and store it with the federations.
+There was an interesting discussion have some biometric information, encrypt it and store it with the federations.
-Like that's kind of an interesting idea.
+That's kind of an interesting idea.
 There's downsides to that.
 There's kind of a lot of interesting things and you know you could combine two of them or something.
 I was just talking with Tankred today about Photon maybe using something like Photon to store the secret in the cloud.